Thang1191/MikuPlymouth/README.md

 ### NVIDIA Early KMS (Mandatory for RTX/GTX Cards)
 If you see a black screen or the animation only shows up right before the login screen, you must enable Early KMS:

-This fix only applies to systems that uses mkinitcpio and GRUB.
+This fix **only** applies to systems that uses **mkinitcpio and GRUB**.
 If you use other other systems, you will have to look up how to enable Early KMS yourself.

 1. Edit `/etc/mkinitcpio.conf` and add the drivers to the `MODULES` array:
    `MODULES=(nvidia nvidia_modeset nvidia_uvm nvidia_drm)`